barisakalin/Graduation-Project-Counting-and-Generating-Algorithms-for-Partition-Identities-of-Nandi-/README.md

-To obtain information related to the topic, you can review the presentation file I have attached, as well as the books and articles listed in its reference section.
-The website mentioned in the presentation is currently inactive.
+To obtain information related to the topic, you can review the presentation and final report files I have attached, as well as the books and articles listed in gheir reference section.
+The website of the project is currently inactive.